 While the lines are theorized to have been created for religious purposes, the Nazcas' intricate engineering of subterranean aqueducts was the life force that supported their entire civilization.
 The system tapped into naturally occurring underground reservoirs at the base of the Nazca mountains, using a series of horizontal trenches to funnel the water on its way to the sea.
 Dotting the surface of these underground aqueducts were dozens, perhaps even hundreds, of spiral-shaped wells known as puquios.
 Thirty-six of these unique structures still exist today, with many still serving as a source of fresh water for the local population.

 While the puquios have long been theorized as dual-purpose shafts for both cleaning debris from the tunnels and accessing water, their unique spiral design has remained something of a puzzle.
-According to Italian researchers at the Institute of Methodologies for Environmental Analysis, that mystery has now been solved thanks to an analysis of the puquios' layout from satellite imagery.
+According to Italian researchers at the Institute of Methodologies for Environmental Analysis, that mystery may have been solved thanks to an in-depth analysis of the puquios' layout from satellite imagery.

 "Exploiting an inexhaustible water supply throughout the year the puquio system contributed to an intensive agriculture of the valleys in one of the most arid places in the world," researcher Rosa Lasaponara told the BBC.
 “The puquios were the most ambitious hydraulic project in the Nasca area and made water available for the whole year, not only for agriculture and irrigation but also for domestic needs.”

 "What is really impressive is the great efforts, organization and cooperation required for their construction and regular maintenance,” added Lasaponara.

 The work of Lasaponara and others will be published in "The Ancient Nasca World: New Insights from Science and Archaeology," which is a deep dive into Nasca culture from a scientific and archeological perspective.
 (You can read some of the chapters in the book here.)